The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 Prioritizing high-quality sources and getting plenty of nutrient variety from whole foods are the best ways to prevent deficiencies.

-By covering your bases, you can improve your energy, immune function, cognitive performance and overall health now – while also protecting against chronic diseases and accelerated aging down the road.
+By covering your bases, you can improve your energy, immune function, cognitive performance and overall health now – while also protecting against chronic complications and accelerated aging down the road.
 Your body will thank you!

 Share